 4 Weeks Before You Move

 One month away from your move!
 With the help of the Ultimate Local Move Checklist, things should be running smoothly.
 Making sure that your belongings are protected and that you know where they need to be are two big steps for this week.
-If there are things that you need to hold on to but don’t have space in your new home, storage is the answer.
+If there are things that you need to hold on to but don’t have space for in your new home, storage is the answer.
 In addition, storage is the option when your new home won’t be quite ready by the time you have to leave your current place.

 - Check if your insurance company will cover your move.
 If not, we recommend purchasing moving insurance to cover all your belongings during the move.

-- Consider storage.
-If your new home won’t be ready when you leave your old one, research storage options in your new community.
+- Consider storage if your new home won’t be ready when you leave your old one; research storage options in your new community.

 - Gather Current Home Information.
-As you pack, gather warranty information, manuals, and other house specific information in a binder for the new owners.
+As you pack, gather warranty information, manuals, and other house-specific information in a binder for the new owners.

 - Get your car checked so you know it’ll be ready for the last month before your move.

 These last two weeks will fly by so quickly.
 Make sure that all of your plans are confirmed and that you prepare meals for these last days in your current home.
 Get your utilities set up and get those address changes taken care of.
 Don’t forget to get your mail forwarded.